nukethebees/nukethebees.github.io/_posts/2025-04-14-arena-allocators-parser.markdown

 The `ArenaMemoryResource` class acts as the parent of the pools.
 It tracks the first and last pools as well as the capacity to give the first pool.
-Pointing to the last pool saves wasting time traversing the list for each allocation at the cost of a single extra pointer.
+Pointing to the last pool avoids wasting time traversing the list for each allocation at the cost of a single extra pointer.

 {% highlight cpp %}
 class ArenaMemoryResource {